 Kholodets Recipe – Meat Aspic

-If you’re looking for other traditional Ukrainian or Russian recipes also try this Ukrainian Potato Salad (Oliv’e), or these delicious and buttery Stuffed Cabbage rolls, as well as Potato Varenyky (pierogi).
+If you’re looking for other traditional Ukrainian or Russian recipes, also try this Ukrainian Potato Salad (Oliv’e) or these delicious and buttery Stuffed Cabbage rollsas well as Potato Varenyky (pierogi).

 What is Kholodets or Aspic?